 Overview

-CyberPi is a main control board developed independently by Makeblock.
-With the compact structure and built-in ports, it can be easily extended.
-It supports mBlock5 and mBlock-Python Editor, and it is applicable to multiple education scenarios including large-class teaching, community teaching, and online/offline education & training.
-It covers multiple teaching fields including coding, makers, and robots, and thus it can meet the diversified education needs, such as AI, IoT, data science, and UI design.
+CyberPi is a main control board independently developed by Makeblock.
+With a compact structure and built-in ports, it can easily be extended.
+It supports mBlock 5 and mBlock-Python Editor, and it is applicable to multiple education scenarios including large-class teaching, community teaching, and online/offline education and training.
+It covers multiple teaching fields including coding, makers, and robots, and thus it can meet diversified education needs, such as AI, IoT, data science, and UI design.

 Specifications